Tsuyuhikari つゆひかり

 Characteristics

-In the tea nursery, the seedlings grown on the floor had a lower survival rate of 56% compared to the 76% of Yabukita.
-Other measurements, like the number of shoots and leaves during the first year and height, growth and uniformity in the second, were also inferior to Yabukita.
-Studies to improve survival rates and avoid the defoliation of the plants report positive results by utilising windbreaks and growing under tunnel cover.
-The growth and survival rate increases after the third year.
-This initial round of tests was between planting in 1980 and 1981.
+In the nursery, the seedlings grown on the floor had a lower survival rate of 56% compared to the 76% of Yabukita.
+Other measurements, like the number of shoots and leaves during the first year and height, growth, and uniformity in the second, were also inferior to Yabukita.
+Studies to improve survival rates and avoid the defoliation of the plants reported positive results by utilizing windbreaks and tunnel covers.
+The growth and survival rate increased after the third year.

 As for the growth in paper pods, data from 2002 measured growth at 3 and 5 months.
-The overall growth of Tsuyuhikari was inferior except for a slightly higher number of leaves.
+The overall growth of Tsuyuhikari was inferior, except for a slightly higher number of leaves.
 The survival rate at this stage is quite similar for Tsuyuhikari and Yabukita in the study, at 96% and 99%, respectively.
-Rooting of cuttings is slightly poor but has good growth of seedlings after firm root establishment.
+Rooting of cuttings is slightly poor but has good growth of seedlings after roots have firmly established.

-The young trees were tested from 1991 to 1993, during which growth of the first three years was evaluated.
-The height of the tree was around the same as Yabukita.
-The tree trunk was broader than Yabukita, with a taller stump height, around 20cm higher, at seven years old at the test location.
+The height of the tree was about the same as Yabukita.
+The tree trunk was broader than Yabukita, with a taller stump height, around 20 cm higher, at seven years old at the test location.
 The growth during the initial 3-year period is vigorous, and on the 3rd year mark, the autumn harvest is already almost double that of Yabukita.
 Budding time is one day earlier than Yabukita, and harvesting is up to two days earlier, thus placing Tsuyuhikari in the slightly early cultivar category.

-It presents an intermediate-type shape and vigorous growth with a good alignment of tea buds during the harvest season.
 New leaves are bright light green with a leaf shape between oblong and elliptic.
-Adult leaves are green and long-ovate with a slightly less wavy surface.
-With a tad larger number of buds and a higher hundred-bud weight than Yabukita, it is considered a bud-heavy type tea cultivar.
+Adult leaves are green and have a slightly less wavy surface.
+With a tad larger number of buds and a higher hundred-bud weight than Yabukita, it is considered a bud-heavy type of tea cultivar.

 In Shizuoka, two independent research institutions regarding tea operate close to each other.
 The Shizuoka Prefectural Tea Research Centre.
 And the National Tea Research Centre under NARO.
 In this case, I will refer to the Shizuoka Prefectural Tea Research Centre unless otherwise stated.

-The Shizuoka prefectural tea research centre has its main fields and installations on the grounds of its research centre in Makinohara, where construction of an open innovation tea research centre is ongoing and will open in 2025.
-There are two more facilities, a field in Fuji city and an Agricultural and Forestry Centre in Kawane town, both in more mountainous areas, where the trials for mountain growing conditions are carried out, also known as regional adaptability trial sites.
-The research on Tsuyuhikari in the Kawane research site revealed similar results to the ones in the plateau.
-Vigorous growth overall, the rate of growth for the new leaves was also higher compared to Yabukita.
+The Shizuoka Prefectural Tea Research Centre has its main fields and installations on the grounds of its research centre in Makinohara, where construction of an open innovation tea research centre is ongoing and will open in 2025.
+There are two more facilities, a field in Fuji City and an Agricultural and Forestry Centre in Kawane town.
+Both in mountainous areas, where the trials for mountain growing conditions are carried out, also known as regional adaptability trial sites.
+The research on Tsuyuhikari in the Kawane research site revealed similar results to the ones in the Makinohara plateau.
+Vigorous growth overall, with the rate of growth for new leaves also higher compared to Yabukita.
 While the budding and picking period were the same as Yabukita in the Fuji field, it was two days earlier in the Kawane centre.
 The tests took place between 1991 and 1993.

-Cold resistance and Red Blight incidence is about the same as Yabukita in the same area and could be grown anywhere in the country.
-In both the Fuji and Kawane sites, incidence was similar, slightly less at the Kawane site.
+Cold resistance and Red Blight incidence are about the same as Yabukita in the same area and could be grown anywhere in the country.
 As for Anthracnose, the damage was significantly lower than for Yabukita and the two other cultivars used during the trials at the research centre fields.
-Kurasawa (くらさわ) being similar to Yabukita, both weak to Anthracnose and Sayamakaori (さやまかおり), known to be very susceptible to Anthracnose.
-The Fuji and Kawane test sites had similar trends, but the Kawane site showed the biggest reduction for all cultivars.
-Tsuyuhikari mostly being unaffected.
-It is slightly resistant to the glutinous disease, like Yabukita and more resistant than Kurasawa.
+Kurasawa being similar to Yabukita, both weak to anthracnose, and Sayamakaori, known to be very susceptible to anthracnose.
+Tsuyuhikari is mostly being unaffected.
+It is slightly resistant to the glutinous disease, like Yabukita, and more resistant than Kurasawa.

-Yield for Tsuyuhikari in a 4ha area is generally higher than Yabukita by around 130% when counting the first and second harvests.
+Yield for Tsuyuhikari is generally higher than Yabukita by around 130% when counting the first and second harvests.
 Yield is higher in the autumn harvest.
-The number of buds and their weight are roughly the same when averaging four years, corresponding to an age of 4 to 7-year-old bush.
+The number of buds and their weight are roughly the same when averaging four years, corresponding to an age of 4 to 7 years old bush.
 The average buds are slightly shorter but heavier, with almost identical bud count.
-The mountain test sites experienced a similar trend, with the Fuji site at 165% higher than Yabukita, nearly doubling the production amount in the second harvest.
-The Kawane site had a higher overall yield at 126%, particularly at the second harvest at 146%, but very similar to the first harvest, at 106%.
+The mountain test sites experienced a similar trend, nearly doubling the production amount in the second harvest.

-In aracha, the average score for a 4-year study was similar to Yabukita, with the shape and aroma being rated higher than Yabukita for first harvest tea.
-Once rolled, the shape of the leaf is good, with a bit of a powdery appearance and a bright green colour.
-Thus, the brew has a bit of sediment and turbidity with a bright green colour.
+As aracha, the quality average score was similar to Yabukita, with the shape and aroma being rated higher than Yabukita for first harvest tea.
+Once rolled, the shape of the leaf is good, with a bit of a powdery appearance and a bright-green colour.
+Thus, the brew has a bit of sediment and turbidity with a bright-green colour.
 It also presents a nice green colour when deep steamed.
 Due to the fresh leaf characteristics, it is challenging to shape during production, and powder tends to occur.
 It requires extra care with the production conditions.

-Chemical composition revealed more Nitrogen, free amino acids and L-Theanine with less tannin than Yabukita and other compared cultivars in the first harvest.
+Chemical composition revealed more amino acids and L-theanine with less tannin concentration than Yabukita and other compared cultivars in the first harvest.
 Caffeine was also slightly lower than the rest of the cultivars.
 As for the second harvest, most values were the same if compared to Yabukita, but with a lower tannin content.
-These are from a 2001 study.

-Its use for fully oxidised and partially oxidised teas is also possible.
-The aromatic profile of Tsuyuhikari combined with the Kaori Ryokucha 香り緑茶 processing techniques developed by the Shizuoka prefectural research centre have a great synergy and actively explored in aromatic-focused tea production.
-The Association for the Promotion of Fragrant Tea, formed by the Katsumata-Kaitaku Cooperative, produces tea using the research on aromatic teas by the prefectural research station, just a few minutes walk from the cooperative factory.
+Furthermore, its use for fully oxidized and partially oxidized teas is also possible.
+The aromatic profile of Tsuyuhikari combined with the kaori-ryokucha[2] (similar to withered sencha) processing techniques developed by the Shizuoka Prefectural Tea Research Centre have a great synergy and are actively explored in aromatic-focused tea production.
+The Association for the Promotion of Fragrant Tea[3], formed by the Katsumata Kaitaku Cooperative[4], produces tea using the research on aromatic teas by the prefectural research station, just a few minutes walk from the cooperative factory.

 References